Reclaim Buffalo Rock

 Cibolo Rock

-Help us ask Presidio County and TxDOT to rename this local landmark.
+Help us ask Presidio County and TxDOT to honor the original name of this landmark.

 Cibolo, the Spanish word for buffalo, is a term that spans all possible dimensions of Presidio County's identity—”Cibolo Rock” is a place name that will honor the Indigenous peoples and the cibolo herds of La Junta.